 How to clean an artichoke

 Cleaning an artichoke can be intimidating, but it shouldn't be.
-It is not difficult, however, it is best to use gloves as artichokes stain:
+It is not difficult.

-Seasoning and cooking the artichokes
+Seasoning the artichokes

-- In a blender prepare the filling by mixing garlic, mint, 2 tablespoon of olive oil and salt
+- In a blender, prepare the filling by mixing garlic, mint, 2 tablespoon of olive oil and salt

 - Cook for 3 minutes in the pressure cooker.

-N.B.: In a normal pan cook for 30 minutes
+N.B.: In a normal pan, cook for 30 minutes

 - Arrange the artichokes on a plate, collect the juices in a small bowl and serve